ALCÁZAR

 YOKOHAMA MARINOS

-The 20th November 1997, CE Europa played a friendly match against Japanese team Yokohama Marinos.
-This match was played in the CAR (High-Performance Center) in Sant Cugat and was a trivial match from a footballish point of view.
-Nevertheless, seeing it in a historical point of view, CE Europa has played their first match against an Asian team.
+On the 20th of November 1997, Europa played a friendly match against the Japanese team Yokohama Marinos.
+This match was played in the CAR (High-Performance Center) in Sant Cugat del Vallès and was a trivial match from a footballing point of view.
+Nevertheless, approaching it from a different perspective, Europa played its first match against an Asian team.
 Therefore, through their long history, they have played games against four out of five continents in the world.
-In the European continent, the "escapulats" have played (out of Spain) against Sparta Praga.
-Bayern Munchen, Stuttgart, Birmingham City, NAC Breda, Red Star Paris, Udinese, Hertha Berlin, FC Porto, etc. Against American teams: Nacional de Montevideo, Gimnasia y Esgrima de la Plata, Youth National Mexico team.
-Against African teams: Said Olympique.
-And against Asian teams: Yokohama Marinos, Nejmeh del Líban, Qingdao Huanghai
+In the European continent, the escapulats have competed with Sparta Prague, Bayern Munich, HSV, Stuttgart, Birmingham City, NAC Breda, Red Star Paris, Udinese, Hertha Berlin, and Porto, for example.
+Against American teams: Nacional de Montevideo, Gimnasia y Esgrima de la Plata, and the Mexican national team under-21.
+Europa played once against an African opponent, Said Olympique, and against three Asian teams, Yokohama Marinos, Nejmeh, and Qingdao Huanghai.
+The most famous name has to be Bayern Munich, which played Europa in 1927.
+Europa’s pennant is still visible in the German club’s museum.

 ZARAGOZA